SenthilNayagan/senthilnayagan.net/src/_posts/personal/personal-encounters/2024-11-06-time-traveled-to-the-digital-stone-age/index.md

 # My New Life as a Two-Phone Person

 Yes, I'm now that person who pulls out two phones at meetings.
 One for showing off my vintage 3G connection, and another for, you know, actually doing things.
-It's not a phase, mom!
+My pants pockets, once in a perfect phone-wallet balance, are now hosting unwanted roommates.
+The wallet and my second phone are still not on speaking terms.

 ## Daily Adventures Include:
 - Playing "Find the Signal" (a fun game where everyone loses)